-- 4. When test results have been retrieved, data for the selected test will show on the Scan Tool's display.
-The display shows the following information:

-- Test ID number

-- Module ID number
+- 3. Use the UP riangle and DOWN riangle buttons, as necessary, to highlight the desired test, then press the ENTER Θ button. - When test results have been retrieved. data for the selected test will show on the Scan Tool's display.
+The display shows the following information: - Test ID number - Module ID number given test.
+Test Value and status

-- Component ID number

-- Min or Max test limit